chrismwendt/ariadne/README.md

     find(file, line, column)

-where `file` is a binary string, `line` and `column` are integers. `file` must contain the full path to the Haskell source file.
+where `file` is a binary string, `line` and `column` are integers. `file` must contain the full and canonical path to the Haskell source file.
 It is assumed to be UTF-8 encoded, although this may improve in the future.

 The `line` and `column` should probably be the current cursor position.
 Ariadne will look up the name at that location.
 Lines and columns are numbered starting